Elements make up the content of your workspace forms and views.

 Number: Adds a field that requires users to enter a number.
 Alphabetic characters are rejected.

-Picture: Adds a field that enables you to browse for and upload pictures.
+Picture: Adds a field that lets you browse for and upload pictures.

-Radio Buttons: Enables you to display options that users can select with radio buttons.
+Radio Buttons: lets you display options that users can select with radio buttons.

-Remote Application: Enables you to display certain applications that have been configured by your Vibe administrator.
+Remote Application: lets you display certain applications that have been configured by your Vibe administrator.

 For more information on remote applications, see Section 12.0, Managing Remote Applications.

-Selectbox: Enables you to display options that users can select.
+Selectbox: lets you display options that users can select.

 Team List: Adds a field that enables users to specify teams.